Howard scores 51, Marquette beats Southern Cal 101-79

 UP NEXT

-Marquette faces No. 5 Maryland on Sunday.
+Marquette and Maryland square off on Sunday.

 USC and Harvard will play Sunday in the third-place game.